Emma Weston

 Training, groups, seminars, and group supervision - please make contact with your requirements to discuss what I can offer along with my fees.

-Please call me to discuss your counselling, psychotherapy, training or supervision requirements on: 07470-089338 or email: emmawestoncounselling@gmail.com
+Please email me to discuss your counselling, psychotherapy, training or supervision requirements at emmawestoncounselling@proton.me

-I offer integrative supervision for established counsellors and therapists.
+I offer integrative supervision for established counsellors and therapists as well as other health professionals that may need support.
 I also supervise students in training.
 I believe supervision should be a collaborative working partnership, where therapists can discuss not only their day-to-day client work, but also their professional and academic development, in a safe and restorative environment.

 Supervision is essential to maintain our well being and ensure good practice throughout our working life.
 It provides us with regular and ongoing opportunities to reflect in depth about all aspects of our practice in order to work as effectively, safely and ethically as possible.
 Supervision also sustains our personal resourcefulness which is required to undertake the work.